 NeoTech: Comes the closest to what I need.
 Not easy to adjust, simply because you have so many possible positions.
 But it's working now for me.
 BUT ... the velcro attachment points tend to want to open if I don't periodically give them a squeeze to make sure they sit well.
 It works best on my bass bone when I use the Yeo hand grip, but on my tenor when I use the tradition left hand grip.

 ColinPips Trombone Grip: This is a relatively new product that looks like the old Sheridan Grip if you're aware of that.
 While I tried the Sheridan and it didn't work for me, being too difficult to bend as I wanted/needed it, this might very well work better.
-But I haven't tried it - see below.
+This is one I really wanted to "work" for me, but i'm just a wuz and couldn't muster the strength to bend it to the shapes necessary to fit on the Yamaha.
+So for me, it's a "no".

 Especially with the NeoTech, but also with the Rath and Hagmann, they do not relieve all the tension from the hand-lower arm-shoulder, but do so for much of it.
 I've found that approaching it like weight training has been a huge help.
 No problems getting through rehearsals and concerts as there are enough pauses to take the horn down and straighten my left arm.
-But when practicing, especially longer etudes, where you're in playing position for minutes at a time, I play until I begin to feel an ache in my left shoulder, then I play for 10-15 seconds more and ... take a break for 30-45 seconds.
-This regenerates the muscles and I can continue.
-I don't try to play through a lot of pain, but simply push the edge of the envelope.
-I also go to the gym twice a week and do exercises there for my wrist and forearm, but also shoulder.
+But when practicing, especially longer etudes, where you're in playing position for minutes at a time, I played until I began to feel an ache in my left shoulder, then I played for 10-15 seconds more and ... took a break for 30-45 seconds.
+This regenerated the muscles and I could continue.
+I didn't try to play through a lot of pain, but simply pushed the edge of the envelope.
+I also went to the gym twice a week and do exercises there for my wrist and forearm, but also shoulder.
 All this combined has improved my strength and stamina.
-Even at my age of 65, it's still possible.
+Even at my age of 71, it's still possible.
+I not long have this fatigue problem at age 71.

 Instruments: